fusepoolP3/p3-transformer-configs/trentino-pharmacies/README.md

     schema <http://schema.org/>

 For each pharmacy the following information are extracted and mapped to RDF
-- Title of the events (English and Italian)
-- Description of the event (English and Italian)
+- Name of the pharmacy
-- Address
+- Address with postal code
 - Geographic coordinates (lat, long)
-- Start and end dates
-- Organizer

 The transformer to use with the data set and its configuration file are show in the table